umid-weeb/personal-blog/README.md

 yarn build
 ```

-2. Preview the site as it will appear once deployed.
+2. Preview the site as it will appear once deployed.# personal-blog